 6/9.
 Fantom crypto tokenomics

-Tokenomics is a term which refers to incentive structure of the blockchain.
+Tokenomics is a term that refers to the incentive structure of the blockchain.

-Just like in an arcade where you would exchange dollars for plastic tokens to go on rides so too do you need to purchase blockchain tokens to use its respective dapps.
+Just like in an arcade where you would exchange dollars for plastic tokens to go on rides so too do you need to purchase blockchain tokens to use their respective dapps.

 - Network fees: validators need some kind of reward in order to verify transactions.
 This is in the form of FTM.